Arakan Rohingya Salvation Army: 2022

 Several images and videos appeared on social media in early-January 2022, purportedly showing more than 50 members of the group along with its leaders taking part in a military drill in Maungdaw.

 Bangladesh Police on 18 July 2022 announced arrests of Nur Mohammad, chairman of ARSA's fatwa committee, and Abu Bakkar, a commander of the group accused of the killings of Rohingyas in October 2021.
 The two were stated to have been arrested on 7 and 17 July respectively.
 Armed Police Battalion unit 14 commander Naimul Haque claimed that they had arrested 834 Rohingyas linked to ARSA in the last six months.

 Bangladeshi officials accused ARSA of being responsible for the killing of an intelligence officer and a Rohingya woman on 14 November during a counter-narcotics operations near the border with Myanmar.
 The group denied any responsibility.

 2023

-ARSA and the Rohingya Solidarity Organization on 18 January 2023 clashed in a refugee camp, located near the Naikhongchhari Upazila in the no man's land of the Bangladesh–Myanmar border.
+ARSA and the Rohingya Solidarity Organization (RSO) on 18 January 2023 clashed in a refugee camp, located near the Naikhongchhari Upazila in the no man's land of the Bangladesh–Myanmar border.
 One RSO member was killed and hundreds of refugees fled due to the fighting.

+The Armed Police Battalion arrested six ARSA members on 5 May, including ARSA commander Hafizur Rahman.
+ARSA commander Hafiz Jubayer was arrested by the police on 10 May.
+On 12 June, Sabbir Ahmed, an ARSA leader was accused of being involved in the killings of six Rohingyas in October 2021.

+ARSA was accused of killing Kutupalong refugee camp deputy leader Mohammad Ebadullah on 6 July.
+Five ARSA members were killed in clashes with RSO in Cox's Bazar the following day, while the group was accused of murdering an RSO member.
+ARSA and the Arakan Army (AA) clashed on 19 July in the Mayu mountains near Sein Hnyin Pyar and Gu Dar Pyin villages.
+The AA claimed that five ARSA members and one AA member were killed, with the AA seizing an ARSA outpost.
+ARSA commander Hafez Nur Mohammad was captured by the Rapid Action Battalion on 21 July in Cox's Bazar.
+ARSA commander Rahimullah Prakash Musa was arrested on 26 September, while Ataullah's personal secretary Mohammad Ershad Noman Chowdhury was arrested from the Kutupalong refugee camp on 2 October.